Dakshranka/bajaj/README.md

 # BFHL REST API

-This is a Node.js Express REST API for the VIT Full Stack Question Paper.
+A simple Express.js API for classifying and processing input data.

 ## Features
 - POST `/bfhl` route for processing array data as per requirements